Travel

 • Negotiating with landlords on rent arrears and future rents

-• Managing IT and technology issues, not least cyber security and data protection
+• Managing IT and technology issues, such as cyber security and data protection

 • Absorbing ongoing bio-security costs without damaging profitability